Harium/keel/README.md

-Etyllic Motion
+E-Motion
 ==============

-Etyllic Motion is a Java Image Processing Library built over [Etyllica](https://github.com/yuripourre/etyllica/).
+E-Motion is a Java Image Processing Library built over [Etyllica](https://github.com/yuripourre/etyllica/).

 Comparing to other computer vision libraries it is:

+- easier to use
 - higher-level
-- easier to use
 - probably slower

 #### Main Goal